Here are the first things you need to know about drug use (substance abuse) and addiction.

 While there is a lot left to learn about effective treatment for addiction, we know that certain strategies are more effective than others.

 For example, the use of agonist medications like methadone and buprenorphine reduce the death rate of people with opioid addiction.
 Peer support (like 12-step fellowships and SMART Recovery) promote better long term outcomes.
 Certain counseling techniques like Cognitive Behavioral Therapy, Motivational Interviewing, and Contingency Management have been shown to support addiction recovery.

 The same goes for the prevention of addiction: while there is much we don’t know, we do know certain strategies are more effective than others.

 There are evidence-based prevention programs that have been studied and shown to be effective such as Strengthening Families, Communities That Care, and Big Brothers Big Sisters.
 There are also interventions that can help people recognize and address their substance use.
 One of these is SBIRT (which stands for Screening, Brief Intervention and Referral to Treatment) which has been shown to help primary care patients reduce their alcohol use.

 People with substance use disorders deserve high quality care, but unfortunately, they too-rarely receive it.

 There are many reasons that addiction does not get effectively addressed, and recovery effectively supported.
 For example, mainstream healthcare has historically done too little to help patients with addiction, a trend that continues to this day.
 Furthermore, addiction treatment has generally been provided in short spurts (e.g., 30 days inpatient rehab) when patients often need longer-term support.
 The connections between mental health, social services, the criminal justice system, and addiction treatment providers have not been strong enough, which means people with multiple needs don’t receive coordinated care.
-And finally, addiction and substance use have been shrouded in stigma and, as a result, people who need help have been judged, punished, or ignored.
+And finally, addiction and substance use have long been shrouded in stigma and, as a result, people who need help have been judged, punished, or ignored.
 IRETA works to counteract the many forces that impede quality care for people with addiction and their families.